4/22, Morningside Heights

 My visits have been infrequent, but there appears to be no nesting activity at the red-tailed hawk nesting site at the Cathedral of St. John the Divine, overlooking Morningside Park, this year.
 The only hawk sighting I have made there this month was a hawk circling over the cathedral for a minute or so and then flying south, about two weeks ago.

 That said, there is a new red-tail nesting site on John Jay Hall on the Columbia University campus.
 A visit late Friday afternoon seems to have occurred during a feeding, as the female could be seen fussing about the nest for 10-15 minutes.
 One of the Columbia news sites indicates that as of Friday, two of three eggs had hatched.
 There was a live nestcam.
-(Note: Link as of 6/14/2022.
-Nestcam address has changed several times since it first went live.
-Search YouTube for "Columbia College Hawk Cam" if link doesn't work.)
+(Search YouTube for "Columbia College Hawk Cam", but apparently there is no old fooatge to be seen there.)

 The Columbia hawks may formerly have been cathedral hawks.
 A photo taken of the male at close quarters (the nest is literally just outside a dorm room window) shows dark eyes, suggesting that the hawk is more than just a couple years old.
 It has been suggested that he is Wyatt, who first appeared in the neighborhood in 2018.